koundinyagoud/koundinyagoud/README.md

-# this account is created for my academic purposes visit my personal
+# This account is created for my academic purposes follow the link to visit my personal account

 ### [github](https://github.com/koundinya002)